OpenBCI/Documentation/website/docs/Software/CompatibleThirdPartySoftware/01-Matlab.md

 ### EEGLAB

-From the EEGLAB wiki: "EEGLAB is an interactive Matlab toolbox for processing continuous and event-related EEG, MEG and other electrophysiological data using independent component analysis (ICA), time/frequency analysis, and other methods including artifact rejection."
+From the EEGLAB wiki: "EEGLAB is an interactive MATLAB toolbox for processing continuous and event-related EEG, MEG and other electrophysiological data using independent component analysis (ICA), time/frequency analysis, and other methods including artifact rejection."

 #### Setup

 Go to the [EEGLAB downloads page](http://sccn.ucsd.edu/eeglab/downloadtoolbox.html) and follow the instructions for your operating system.

 Download the zip file of the most current version of EEGLAB and extract it into a directory on your system.
-Then, make this toolbox accessible from Matlab by adding a path to this directory (the steps to do this vary by OS - see the "EEGLAB downloads page" link above).
+Then, make this toolbox accessible from MATLAB by adding a path to this directory (the steps to do this vary by OS - see the "EEGLAB downloads page" link above).

-To check if EEGLAB is correctly set up, go to the Matlab prompt and type:
+To check if EEGLAB is correctly set up, go to the MATLAB prompt and type:

 > \>> eeglab